KevinA2505/VastVoid/README.md

 * The flagship also fields defensive drones that orbit the vessel and intercept nearby threats.

+### Defensive drones
+The Nebula Order flagship deploys a trio of small drones that protect only this capital ship.
+They move in a slow patrol around the hull but react quickly to any hostile ships or projectiles.
+Each drone relies on a lightweight learning system provided by `drone_learning` to refine its response timing.
+They never venture far from the flagship and engage threats solely within its immediate vicinity.

 ## Character creation

 When starting the game you can personalise the player by entering a name,